AymanNabih/flycode/README.md

-# FlyCode | A new fruit fly-based algorithm implementation and comparison  with others codes already available
+# FlyCode: A new fruit fly-based algorithm implementation and comparison  with others codes already available

 ## Preparing the environment